 3. Expense & cost variance template

-This template splits your operating costs into three sections: fixed costs, variable costs, and overhead, so you can isolate exactly where spending diverged from budget.
+This template separates operating costs into fixed costs, variable costs, and overhead to identify where spending differs from budget.
+Each section includes budget, actuals, dollar variance, percentage variance, and F/U indicators.

 Expense & Cost Variance Template